 But reaching that position requires us to accept a lot of things that feel like loss, like defeat.
 Accepting new Harry Potter means accepting that trans people will be overlooked, will have their concerns and their sorrow pushed aside — by Rowling, by Hollywood, by anyone who continues to work with Rowling and promote or publish her works, and by the society that has yet to repudiate her into obsolescence.
 When we use words like “marginalized” to describe trans communities and other vulnerable communities, this is exactly the kind of thing we mean.
 This is marginalization in action.

 It’s possible that Rowling has been so confident about her transphobic opinions, despite all the pushback she’s received, because she is the author of Harry Potter.
 That is, it’s possible she feels like her voice as the author of Harry Potter simply outweighs everything else — even objective science, even trans people saying, “You’re hurting us, please stop.”
-Still, the initial wave of backlash against Rowling was significant.
-Most of the media coverage and popular debate around Rowling framed her views as abhorrent.
+And while the initial wave of backlash against Rowling was significant — most of the media coverage and popular debate around Rowling framed her views as abhorrent — the tide has continually turned in her favor, as most of the British media and increasingly mainstream US outlets like the New York Times publish intensely gaslighting treatises which insist that Rowling’s transphobia isn’t transphobic at all.
+Such pieces frame her as the misunderstood, abused victim of a virulent smear campaign — as though she were the one who suffers meaningful real-world consequences, rather than the millions of trans people whose lives are actively endangered by the kind of transphobic scaremongering she practices.

-But if Warner Bros. makes a new Harry Potter series — if anyone makes a new Harry Potter anything — it will clearly broadcast the message that Rowling’s views aren’t abhorrent.
-That you can demonize trans people as mentally ill sexual predators and still continue to have a voice, a career, tremendous social influence.
+This, then, is the ultimate cost of more Harry Potter.
+If Hogwarts Legacy succeeds and if Warner Bros. makes a new Harry Potter series — if anyone makes a new Harry Potter anything — it will clearly broadcast the message that Rowling’s views aren’t abhorrent.
+That you can demonize trans people as mentally ill sexual predators and continue to have a voice, a career, and tremendous social influence.

 It’s arguable even now that the legacy of Harry Potter is larger than any single thing Rowling can do to diminish it.
 But it’s certainly not large enough to outweigh or override the negative impacts of Rowling’s viewpoints.
 If Harry Potter himself could become flesh and blood, it seems clear that he’d argue that more Harry Potter stories should never take precedence over real trans lives.

 But Harry Potter is fiction.
-And if a new Harry Potter series ever happens, its mere existence will convey that the books’ core tenets of promoting tolerance, love, equality, and resistance are ultimately just a fantasy.
+And as new Harry Potter works come out and the increasingly obfuscating debate around Rowling intensifies, their mere existence conveys that the books’ core tenets of promoting tolerance, love, equality, and resistance are ultimately just a fantasy.